h2oai/wave/website/docs/tutorial-monitor.md

 For example, if you have a spare 256-node Raspberry Pi cluster lying somewhere, you can run this program to each node and monitor your entire cluster's system utilization from one place.
 How cool is that?

-We'll also introduce a new concept, called [data buffers](buffers.md), which allows you to use the Q server to store *rows* (also called *tuples* or *records*) of information - much like how you would use tables in a database, or dataframes in Python or R - to deal with structured data.
+We'll also introduce a new concept, called [data buffers](buffers.md), which allows you to use the Wave server to store *rows* (also called *tuples* or *records*) of information - much like how you would use tables in a database, or dataframes in Python or R - to deal with structured data.

 ## Prerequisites

-This tutorial assumes your Q server is up and running, and you have a working directory for authoring programs.
+This tutorial assumes your Wave server is up and running, and you have a working directory for authoring programs.
 If not, head over to the [Hello World tutorial](tutorial-hello.md) and complete steps 1 and 2.

 ## Step 1: Install dependencies